tddyer/mlb-statistics-web-crawler/README.md

     - Durability

 ## Future updates:
-- move from json file to local database storage
+- Move from json file to local database storage
-- optimize web scraper
+- Optimize web scraper (I am aware it can most likely be greatly improved from current state)